83-Year-Old Man Hugs Someone Very Important After His House Burns Down

 They still had each other ❤️

-The 83-year-old man had lost so much.
+Back in 2018, an 83-year-old man named Ali Meşe thought he'd lost everything.
 His house had burned down in a terrible fire, leaving him homeless and without possessions.
-But the man hadn’t lost one very important thing to him — his tiny, blonde-furred cat.
+But one very important thing was saved — his tiny, blonde-furred cat.

-The fire had happened on Thursday.
-According to a news report, Ali Meşe, who lives in a small village in western Turkey, had been trying to light a gas stove inside his house.
+According to a news report, Meşe, who lives in a small village in western Turkey, had been trying to light a gas stove inside his house.
 But something went wrong, and a small explosion occurred in his living room, causing a fire to sweep through his single-story wooden home.

 Neighbors immediately called the fire brigade, and rescue workers managed to save Meşe, as well as his wife, son and cat.
 But it was too late to save their house — it collapsed into itself, leaving a mess of wooden planks and metal roofing.